 The finished TMFF booth was not only cost-effective, but a huge draw due to its design, and one of the most talked-about booths at the Toronto Motorcycle Show receiving praise from attendees, event organizers, and the media.
 The effective design resulted in the deepening of existing customer relationships, an immediate increase in new TMFF subscribers in the week following the event, along with several leads captured for future business development.

 Going into any booth design project, there are three principles that we always adhere to:

-Outfitting a booth with the typical pipe and drape background and tablecloth covered desk upfront is the equivalent of wearing sweatpants to the mall.
-It shows a lack of effort and a hard no for us.
-Furthermore, the upfront table closes off the space.
-Instead, we want to invite people into the booth so that we can engage with them and begin building a relationship.
+Outfitting a booth with the typical pipe and drape background and tablecloth covered desk upfront is a no for us.
+It shows a lack of effort and the upfront table closes off the space.
+Instead, we want to invite people into the space so that we can engage with them and begin building a relationship.